Pescasseroli: Tourism

-Tourism is today's economic resource.
-Pescasseroli is considered the most important center of the Abruzzo National Park.
-At the center of the most interesting natural itineraries, the town offers a range of services and facilities that meet the demands of tourists and vacationers all year round in the protected area: a visitor center of the park, nature museum, wildlife area, botanical garden, the ski slopes of the mountain of Vitelle, equipped with parking.
-Foremost is protected wild life and untouched nature that offers an important variety of flora and fauna along with all the related services and hospitality.
-All this, along with its hospitable inhabitants, makes Pescasseroli a favorite destination for summer holidays and for winter sports.
+Tourism is an important economic resource.
+Pescasseroli is considered the most important centre of the Abruzzo National Park.
+Located at the centre of several natural itineraries, the town offers a range of services and facilities that serve tourists and holidaymakers throughout the year in the protected area, including a park visitor centre, nature museum, wildlife area, botanical garden, and the ski slopes of the mountain of Vitelle, equipped with parking.
+The area is characterised by protected wildlife and unspoiled nature, offering a variety of flora and fauna along with related services and hospitality.
+All this, along with its inhabitants, makes Pescasseroli a destination for summer holidays and winter sports.